Heston's roast leg of lamb

 1 tbsp wholegrain mustard

-Using a sharp knife, cut slits in the surface of the lamb at regular intervals.
-Use a small spoon to enlarge the holes and stuff them with the anchovies, garlic and rosemary.
+2. Using a sharp knife, cut slits in the surface of the lamb at regular intervals.
+Use a small spoon to enlarge the holes and stuff them with the anchovies, garlic and half the rosemary.

-While the meat is resting, make the sauce.
-Place the roasting tray over a medium-high heat and allow the lamb juices to come to a boil and reduce by half.
-Add the white wine and use a spatula to scrape all the delicious bits from the bottom of the pan.
+4. While the meat is resting, make the sauce.
+Place the roasting tin over a medium-high heat, allow the lamb juices to come to a boil then reduce by half.
+Add the wine and use a spatula to scrape all the delicious bits from the bottom of the pan.
 Allow the liquid to reduce by half.
 Add the chicken stock and, again, reduce by half.

-Pour off the excess fat then strain the liquid through a fine sieve.
-Stir in the wholegrain mustard then pour into a warm jug to serve.
+5. Pour off the excess fat then strain the liquid through a fine sieve into a bowl.
+Stir in the wholegrain mustard then pour into a warm jug to serve with the lamb.

 Typical values per serving: